Lansing Community College Library

 After some further research into both collections, Linnea recognized the need to create an official archives repository at LCC as soon as possible in order to halt any further deterioration of the historical materials and to make materials accessible to the community.

 In June 2017, an LCC Archives Proposal was presented to LCC's Executive Leadership Team, gaining their support.
 Linnea then met with staff in Facilities and the Library to discuss options for space.
-A solution for the appropriate space for a Reading Room, Exhibit area and additional storage is still being decided.
-In the meantime, space in the basement of the Administration Building could be outfitted to work as a temporary location, providing the appropriate storage environment for the materials.
+While a solution for the appropriate space for a reading room, exhibit area and additional storage was not immediately available, space in the basement of the Administration Building was outfitted to work as a temporary location.

 Questions